Alarm-Siren/arduino-kicad-library/README.md

 12. Close the "Applying Package Changes" window once it has finished.
 13. You should now find that this library is listed in the "Installed" tab.
 14. Close the Plugin and Content Manager.
+15. You may need to restart KiCad for the library installation to fully take effect. **(Optional)**
-15. All done: you are now ready to use these schematic components and footprints in your projects!
+16. All done: you are now ready to use these schematic components and footprints in your projects!

 ### KiCad 6
 **Recommendation:** If you can, you should upgrade to KiCad 7.

-**Warning**: Do not change the Nicknames from those given in steps 11 and 17 above.
+**Warning**: Do not change the Nicknames from those given in steps 12 and 18 below.
 If you do so KiCad will not assign the correct footprints to the symbols by default.

 1. Open KiCad and click the "Plugin and Content Manager" button.
 2. Select the "KiCad official repository" from the top drop-down box (if not already selected).